shader-slang/spec/proposals/042-ray-tracing-api.md

     {
         functionBuffer.setFunction(
             hit.slot,
-            hit.generatedIntersectionOrAnyHitFunction);
+            buildGeneratedCandidateHitFunction(hit));
     }

+    descriptor.setHitRecordData(
+        hit.slot,
+        buildShaderRecordData(hit.recordType));
 }

+for (auto callable : programLayout.callableGroups)
+{
+    descriptor.setGeneratedCallableVisibleFunction(
+        callable.slot,
+        callable.generatedCallableEntryPoint);
+    descriptor.setCallableRecordData(
+        callable.slot,
+        buildShaderRecordData(callable.recordType));
+}
 ```

-The generated Metal ray-generation code uses the same slot to select a generated ClosestHit
+For function-buffer lowering, the candidate-hit table is organized by the same logical slots used
-visible function after `intersect(...)`.
-The host does not author custom post-trace dispatch logic
+by generated ClosestHit dispatch.
+The host does not author custom post-trace dispatch logic for
-for Metal, but the `TraceProgramDescriptor` lowering may expose generated visible-function table
+Metal, but the `TraceProgramDescriptor` lowering may expose generated visible-function table and
-resources that the host or Slang runtime populates from the reflected program layout.
+record resources that the host or Slang runtime populates from the reflected program layout.

 Pattern C: Metal intersection function table.